John Curtis (entomologist): Biography

 Curtis was born in Norwich to Frances and Charles Morgan Curtis.
-Charles Morgan died before his son had reached the age of 4 years.
+Charles Morgan died before his son had reached the age of 4.
 His mother, Frances, had a passion for flowers and was a professional flower grower.
 She encouraged her son to study natural history with a young local naturalist, Richard Walker (1791–1870).
 At the age of 16 John became an apprentice at a local lawyer's office in Norwich but devoted his spare time to studying and drawing insects and, with insect collecting becoming a growing craze, he found he could make a living selling the specimens he found.
 At this time he became a friend of Simon Wilkin (1790–1862) a wealthy land owner in Norfolk, eventually leaving his job to live with Wilkin at Cossey Hall where the extensive natural history library and specimen collection afforded him the opportunity to study his emerging over-riding passion, entomology.
 Through Wilkin he met the entomologists William Kirby and William Spence.

 In pursuit of his passion he learned how to etch and engrave copper plates leading to his first published work, the five coloured plates and twenty uncoloured outline drawings in Kirby and Spence's An Introduction to Entomology (1815–1826).

 In 1819 William Kirby accompanied Curtis to London where Curtis met Sir Joseph Banks, president of the Royal Society.
 Banks introduced him to Sir William Elford Leach superintendent of the Zoological Collection of the British Museum with whom Curtis studied conchology.
 Leach, in turn, introduced him to James Charles Dale who soon became his patron.

 In 1824 Curtis began his monumental masterwork, British Entomology: Being Illustrations and Descriptions of the Genera of Insects Found in Great Britain and Ireland, still widely considered as the finest nineteenth century work on the subject.
 It was published in monthly parts by subscription from 1824 to 1839, each part comprising 3 or more plates with descriptive texts ranging from usually 2 to as many as 10 pages.
 The finished work comprised 16 volumes each of 12 parts, 192 parts in all together with 770 plates (1 to 769 plus 205*), available either coloured or plain.
 Georges Cuvier (1769–1832) described the illustrations of British Entomology as "the paragon of perfection".

 More complete details of his professional career are given in the obituary published by the Linnaean Society in 1862 (below).